Somerton, Somerset: History

-The Abbots of Muchelney Abbey held the Rectorship of the parish church of Somerton during the Middle Ages.
-They built a tithe barn, to house the tithes of crops and produce paid by the parish to the town's Rector.
-The Abbey was dissolved in 1539 during the English Reformation, and the tithes and the tithe barn passed into the ownership of Bristol Cathedral.
+The Abbots of Muchelney Abbey held the rectorship of the parish church of Somerton during the Middle Ages.
+They built a tithe barn, to house the tithes of crops and produce paid by the parish to the town's rector.
+The abbey was dissolved in 1539 during the English Reformation, and the tithes and the tithe barn passed into the ownership of Bristol Cathedral.
 In the 20th century the barn was converted into private housing.

-Glove making was a major industry in the town in the early nineteenth century, along with the production of rope and twine.
-The Somerton Brewery, owned by a local landowner named Thomas Templeman, was first recorded under the Tithe Apportionment Act of 1841.
+Glove making was a major industry in the town in the early 19th century, along with the production of rope and twine.
+The Somerton Brewery, owned by a local landowner named Thomas Templeman, was first recorded under the Tithe Apportionment Act 1841.
 The brewery became a large producer in Somerset until its final closure around 1935.
 Before the National Insurance and the Health Service was introduced, Somerton Men's Club acted as a local provident society within the area.
 Gypsum was extracted by hand at the Hurcott open-cast mine from the Victorian era up until it closed down in 1953.
 In 1906, a railway station opened on the Castle Cary Cut-Off which was built by the Great Western Railway.
 Whilst the line still remains in use, the station was closed in 1962.
 When the Marconi Company built the radio stations known as the Imperial Wireless Chain for the Post Office during 1925–26, they also established their own transmitting station at Dorchester with a receiving station 30 mi away at Somerton.

 Somerton was hit by four Luftwaffe bombs on the morning of 29 September 1942 during the Second World War.
 The bombs were aimed at the Cow and Gate milk factory and it was largely destroyed.
 Ten nearby houses were badly damaged.
 Nine people were killed and thirty seven injured.
 A memorial at the dairy site commemorates those killed.